 - City & State with the Lowest Minimum Fare for UberX:

 - City & State with the Highest Price/Minute for UberX:

 - City & State with the Lowest Price/Minute for UberX:

 - City & State with the Highest Price/Mile for UberX:

 - City & State with the Lowest Price/Mile for UberX:

-In a previous post, UberX Pricing by City [Raw Data], I published a list of cities and towns in which UberX operates along with the minimum price, price per mile and price per minute.
-My original intention for collecting the data was to derive conclusions behind what I call “Ubernomics”.
+In a previous post, UberX Pricing by City [Raw Data], I published a list of cities and towns in which UberX operates along with the minimum price, the price per mile and price per minute.
+My original intention for collecting the data was to derive conclusions behind what I call “Ubernomics.”

 What is UberX?